nikosvlachogiannakis/Paper-Presentation/Presentations/notes.md

 ---

-# 🦧 That is all 🦧
+# That is all!

+Include a machine learning cheatsheet image from LinkedIn

+Check what is saved on LinkedIn